Efficiency of higher-order algorithms for minimizing composite functions: Introduction

 We derive convergence guarantees for the GCHO algorithm when the upper bound approximate $F$ from the objective function up to an error that is $p \geq 1$ times differentiable and has a Lipschitz continuous $p$ derivative; we call such upper bounds composite higher-order surrogate functions.
-More precisely, on general composite (possibly nonsmooth) nonconvex problems we prove for GCHO global assymptotic stationary point guarantees and with the help of a new auxiliary sequence also convergence rates $\mathcal{O}\left(\frac{1}{k^{p/(p+1)}}\right)$ in terms of first-order optimality conditions.
+More precisely, on composite (possibly nonsmooth) nonconvex problems we prove for GCHO, with the help of a new auxiliary sequence, convergence rates $\mathcal{O}\left(\frac{1}{k^{p/(p+1)}}\right)$ in terms of first-order optimality conditions.
 We also characterize the convergence rate of GCHO algorithm locally, in terms of function values, under the Kurdyka-Lojasiewicz (KL) property.
 Our result show that the convergence behavior of GCHO ranges from sublinear to linear depending on the parameter of the underlying KL geometry.
-Moreover, on general (possibly nonsmooth) composite convex problems (i.e., $F, g$ and $h$ are convex functions) our algorithm achieves global sublinear convergence rate of order $\mathcal{O}\left(1/k^{p}\right)$ in function values. \\
+Moreover, on general (possibly nonsmooth) composite convex problems (i.e., $f$ is convex function) our algorithm achieves global sublinear convergence rate of order $\mathcal{O}\left(1/k^{p}\right)$ in function values.
+We summaries our convergence results in Table \ref{Tabl:result}.
+Finally, for $p=2$, $g(\cdot) = \max(\cdot)$ and $h = 0$, we show that the subproblem, even in the nonconvex case, is equivalent to minimizing an explicitly written convex function over a convex set that can be solve using efficient convex optimization tools.

 Besides providing a general framework for the design and analysis of composite higher-order methods, in special cases, where complexity bounds are known for some particular algorithms, our convergence results recover the existing bounds.
-For example, from our convergence analysis one can easily recover the convergence bounds of higher-order algorithms from \cite{GasDvu:19,Nes:20} for unconstrained minimization and from \cite{Nes:20,Nes:20Inxt,NecDan:20} for simple composite minimization.
-Furthermore, in the general composite \textit{convex} case we recover the convergence bounds from \cite{BolChe:20} for $p=1$ and from \cite{DoiNes:21} for $p \geq 1$.
-To the best of our knowledge, this is the first complete work to deal with general composite problems in the nonconvex and nonsmooth settings, and explicitly derive convergence bounds for higher-order majorization-minimization algorithms (including local convergence under the KL property).\\
+For example, from our convergence analysis one can easily recover the convergence bounds of higher-order algorithms from \cite{Nes:20} for unconstrained minimization and from \cite{Nes:20,Nes:20Inxt,NecDan:20} for simple composite minimization.
+Furthermore, in the composite \textit{convex} case we recover the convergence bounds from \cite{BolChe:20} for $p=1$ and particular choices of $g$ and from \cite{DoiNes:21} for $p \geq 1$.
+To the best of our knowledge, this is the first complete work dealing with composite problems in the nonconvex and nonsmooth settings, and explicitly deriving convergence bounds for higher-order majorization-minimization algorithms (including convergence under KL).